jchester/spc-kit/README.md

 But by all that's holy take note of the LICENSE, in which I disclaim all warranties.
 If you use this for something involving real consequences, that's on you.

+## Installation

+The SQL dialect used is unapologetically PostgreSQL, so you need that running first.

+Then apply the `sql/postgresql` files in alphanumeric order.
+They are prefixed with numbers for your convenience.

+You can optionally add sample data from the `data` directory.
+I mostly used these to check my calculations and rule queries.

 ### Usage

 A lot of the details of what's what and how it works lives in PostgreSQL comments.